Ornithine aminotransferase: Function

-The reaction requires pyridoxal 5'-phosphate as a co-factor and forms part of the subpathway that synthesizes L-glutamate 5-semialdehyde from L-ornithine.
+The reaction requires pyridoxal 5'-phosphate as a co-factor and forms part of the subpathway that synthesizes L-glutamate-5-semialdehyde from L-ornithine using α-ketoglutaric acid:

 Clinical significance

 Mutations in the OAT gene can lead to malfunctioning proteins, including both point mutations that abolish catalytic activities, large frame-shift mutations, as well as mutated proteins that are not properly targeted to the mitochondrion where its normal functionality occurs.
 In the latter, abnormality of mitochondrial import causes ectopic accumulation of the OAT protein in the cytosol followed by rapid degradation by proteolysis.
 Deficiency of OAT activities causes ornithine aminotransferase deficiency, also known as gyrate atrophy of choroid and retina.

 The mechanism of gyrate atrophy of choroid and retina is thought to involve the toxicity of glyoxylate.